racheltr248/kickstarter_analysis/README.md

 Up-and-coming playwright Louise Belcher intends to launch a Kickstarter to fund her play in the United States, *Fever*.
 She estimates a budget of over $10,000.

 ### Purpose
-The purpose of this project is to analyze other crowdfunding data, specifically within the United States and the theater industry.
+The purpose of this project was to analyze other crowdfunding data, specifically within the United States and the theater industry.
 This analysis will determine factors that make for a successful crowdfunding campaign and help Louise Kickstart her own project successfully.

 ## Analysis and Challenges
 To begin the analysis, I gathered data from over 4,000 Kickstarter projects.
 The projects ranged in categories, locations, goals, launch dates, and outcomes.
 The data was represented in a variety of forms, including text, numerical, and unconverted UNIX dates.